Posted July 4, 2020 in Adventure Journals by Marketing

 When Roadtrek purchased a Dodge Ram Van 2500 fleet for development of the camper-van, they also upgraded the engine with a new higher horsepower crankshaft.
 This is a real horsepower upgrade to the famous 390 cubic-inch Dodge Magnum engine, not just some cheesy add-ons.
 They were serious about getting passing power, and they got it.
 I have "BLAST PAST" passing power.
 I wish I could see the faces of the drivers I’ve blown by.

 Next up – the dreadful original propane refrigerator.
-I pulled this worthless POS out of the cabinet and replaced it with an efficient top-loading AC/DC refrigerator now located where the third seat used to be, by the side egress doors.
+I pulled this worthless POS out of the cabinet and replaced it with an efficient top-loading AC/DC refrigerator, It’s handily located where the third seat used to be, by the side egress doors.

-One of the few things my father didn’t like about the Roadtrek was the odd sudden lane drifting that would require a small reaction jerk to the steering wheel by the driver to stay on track.
-This made driving the Roadtrek a chore, having to pay attention 100% of the time.
+One of the few things my father didn’t like about the Roadtrek was the odd sudden lane drifting.
+This annoyance would require a small reaction jerk to the steering wheel by the driver to stay on track.
+This made driving the Roadtrek a chore.
+Dad was having to pay attention 100% of the time.
 Oddly, the solution was replacing the front shocks with high quality, fast-reacting Bilstein shocks.
 My mechanic said "These shocks are 100 times better than the stock shocks."
 Once I got on the highway I was amazed that the new shocks removed 90% of the drifting problem.

-Puzzling over why this resolved the issue that had plagued my father (he had it aligned a few times to no avail), I determined that the shocks ability to respond more quickly resulted in fewer broad slower movements of the front suspension that required "soft jerking" the steering to keep in the lane.
+I was puzzling over why this resolved the issue that had plagued my father.
+He had it aligned a few times to no avail.
+I determined that the shocks ability to respond more quickly resulted in fewer broad slower movements of the front suspension that required "soft jerking" the steering to keep in the lane.
 Whatever the reasons, I’m sure tickled this major driving annoyance is gone.

 For the most part the Roadtrek is well constructed.
 My Dad paid nearly $75,000 (including interest, which was astronomical) for it.
 So they are not exactly affordable.
-Despite the excellent construction and thoughtful performance, Roadtrek took shortcuts with the appliances.
-I’ve replaced the stove overhead fan, the shower faucet, the refrigerator, the water pump, and the air conditioner.
-Come to find out, I need to replace the black water storage tank, and the hot water tank.
-In due time.
+Despite the excellent construction and thoughtful performance, Roadtrek took shortcuts with the appliance quality, or lack of it.

 When I lived in Billings I would take off every other weekend during the summer and fall and drive south to Red Lodge.
 After a visit at the excellent Red Lodge Ales brewery located just outside of town I’d head for the hills.
 I like to test restaurants by ordering my favorite sandwich, the Reuben.
 Red Lodge Ales makes an awesome Reuben.